-Apple has managed a marketing masterstroke with the iPhone XR: not only has it delayed the launch of the third of its trio of 2018 iPhones, thus creating some mystery around it, it’s also managed to make this seem like 2018's ‘cheap’ iPhone.
+The iPhone XR was a marketing masterstroke for Apple: not only did it delay the launch of the third of its trio of 2018 iPhones, thus creating some mystery around it, it’s also managed to make this seem like 2018's ‘cheap’ iPhone.

 - iPhone XR colors - which is right for you?

-While it’s impossible to know for certain what Apple is aiming to achieve with the later launch of the iPhone XR, the fact remains that it’s already enjoyed the buzz of the new iPhone XS launch, and now has a second bite of the, er, apple in terms of generating hyper around this ‘mystery’ phone.
+While it’s impossible to know for certain what Apple was aiming to achieve with the later launch of the iPhone XR compared to the XS and XS Max, the fact remains that it enjoyed the buzz of the 2018 iPhone XS launch, and then had a second bite of the, er, apple in terms of generating hyper around this ‘mystery’ phone.

 iPhone XR price and release date